 Bringing a slice of Naples to the Corn Exchange this summer, guests can enjoy a menu of Italian classics, from pizza and pasta to delicious meat dishes at Salvi’s al fresco terrace.
 Accepting both bookings and walk-ins, the beloved restaurant will continue serving authentic Italian grub this summer, all made fresh with ingredients imported straight over from the Med.
 Salvi’s, 1 The Corn Exchange, Corporation St, M4 3TR.

-New in town just off busy Deansgate, Motley is part of swanky new hotel Qbic, offering stylish, street-side dining for both guests and passersby.
+Just off busy Deansgate, Motley is part of swanky hotel Yotel, offering stylish, street-side dining for both guests and passersby.
 Serving ‘uncomplicated’ dishes, draft lagers, cocktails and more, guests can expect Mediterranean dishes such as burgers, flatbreads and more, as well as friendly service and a great atmosphere.
+Motley is also launching a dedicated spring cocktail terrace, so keep your eyes peeled for even more outdoor space!
 Motley, 115 Deansgate, M3 2NW.

 Ducie Street Warehouse‘s south-facing terrace is a hit every summer, with plenty of seating to enjoy – whether you’re heading for brunch, day drinks or dinner.
 The venue is the original home of Manchester’s cult bakery, Gooey, and offers a fantastic, diverse menu for lunch and dinner.
 Ducie Street Warehouse, Ducie St, M1 2TP.

 A gorgeous hideaway near Piccadilly station, the summery Dakota terrace is the perfect spot for a glass of fizz on a sunny afternoon, with plenty of small plates on offer to indulge in, too.
 Dakota, 29 Ducie St,M1 2JL.